Pseudo-Kaposi Sarcoma (Acroangiodermatitis)

 Classic Kaposi sarcoma on the foot of an elderly patient who is HIV negative.
 Compare this photo to the clinical photos of acroangiodermatitis.

-Rule out HIV-positive status, especially if Kaposi sarcoma is suspected.
+Rule out HIV infection, especially if Kaposi sarcoma is suspected.

 Transcutaneous oxygen pressure can detect hypoxia at the edge of the lesions.
-Polymerase chain reaction for human herpesvirus 8 can help in differentiating acroangiodermatitis from Kaposi sarcoma; however, this investigational method is not routinely available.
+Polymerase chain reaction testing for human herpesvirus 8 can help in differentiating acroangiodermatitis from Kaposi sarcoma; however, such testing is not routinely available.

 Obtain a biopsy sample for dermatopathologic evaluation.